ThoriqAlayubi12/variant_covid/README.md

-# variant_covid
+# Dashboard of Covid-19 Variant with Rshiny
-Rshiny dashboard for Covid-19 variant
+Rshiny dashboard for Covid-19 variant. as a dummy visual for help-dashboard during work.